Chapter

 What does John 8:2 mean?

-At the end of chapter 7, Jesus was preaching during the Feast of Booths, using the rituals being performed as analogies for His own role as Messiah (John 7:37–38).
-The story here represents a sudden change in tone and content, which most scholars believe is not original to the text.
-Rather, this story of the adulterous woman is believed to be an authentic, true account, but one initially recorded in some other location of Scripture.
-Jesus' reference to light in verse 12 makes much more sense in the context of the Feast of Booths, where great lamps were lit as part of the festival.
-This passage, then, is useful and important, but needs to be considered separately from the surrounding context.
+At the end of chapter 7, Jesus preached during the Feast of Booths.
+He used traditional rituals as analogies for His own role as Messiah (John 7:37–38).
+The story here represents a sudden change in tone and content.
+Most scholars believe this is not original to the text.
+Rather, the story of the adulterous woman is believed to be an authentic account initially recorded in some other location of Scripture.
+Jesus' reference to light (John 8:12) makes much more sense in the context of the Feast of Booths, where great lamps were lit as part of the festival.
+This passage is useful and important but needs to be considered separately from the surrounding context.

-Scripture often records Jesus speaking and teaching to crowds (Luke 4:20; Matthew 5:1).
-It is Jesus' growing attention from the people of Jerusalem which worries the local religious leaders.
-In this passage, they once again attempt to trick Jesus in order to ruin His reputation with the people.
-Unlike other attempts, however, this one involves both a moral dilemma and a powerful, real-life example.
-Jesus' response to this trap teaches us about the importance of restraint, as well as sound judgment.
+Scripture often records Jesus speaking and teaching to crowds (Matthew 5:1; Luke 4:20).
+His growing attention from the people of Jerusalem worries local religious leaders.
+In this passage, they again attempt to trick Jesus into ruining His reputation.
+Unlike other efforts, this one involves both a moral dilemma and a powerful, real-life example.
+Jesus' response to this trap teaches us about the importance of restraint as well as the nature of sound judgment.

 Expand